Lightning-AI/pytorch-lightning/docs/source/extensions/datamodules.rst

 What is a DataModule
 --------------------
-A DataModule is simply a collection of a train_dataloader(s), val_dataloader(s), test_dataloader(s) along with the matching transforms and data processing/downloads steps required.
+A DataModule is simply a collection of a train_dataloader(s), val_dataloader(s), test_dataloader(s) and predict_dataloader(s) along with the matching transforms and data processing/downloads steps required.

 Here's a simple PyTorch example: